Salt marsh: Human impacts

 The coast is a highly attractive natural feature to humans through its beauty, resources, and accessibility.
 As of 2002, over half of the world's population was estimated to being living within 60 km of the coastal shoreline, making coastlines highly vulnerable to human impacts from daily activities that put pressure on these surrounding natural environments.
 In the past, salt marshes were perceived as coastal 'wastelands,' causing considerable loss and change of these ecosystems through land reclamation for agriculture, urban development, salt production and recreation.
 The indirect effects of human activities such as nitrogen loading also play a major role in the salt marsh area.
 Salt marshes can suffer from dieback in the high marsh and die-off in the low marsh.
-A study published in 2022 estimates that 22% of saltmarsh loss from 1999–2019 was due to direct human drivers, defined as observable activities occurring at the location of the detected change, such as conversion to aquaculture, agriculture, coastal development, or other physical structures.
+A study published in 2022 estimates that 22% of saltmarsh loss from 1999 to 2019 was due to direct human drivers, defined as observable activities occurring at the location of the detected change, such as conversion to aquaculture, agriculture, coastal development, or other physical structures.
 Additionally, 30% of saltmarsh gain over this same time period were also due to direct drivers, such as restoration activities or coastal modifications to promote tidal exchange.